We collect a range of fees from companies and other entities under Commonwealth laws.

 Every company and managed investment scheme has an annual review date, usually the same date it was registered.
 Shortly after this date, we issue an annual statement and an invoice.
 You need to pay the annual review fee to keep your entity registered.

 You can check the review date for a company or scheme from our Organisation and Business Names search.
-You will need the Australian Company Number (ACN) or Australian registered scheme number (ARSN).
+You will need to provide an Australian Company Number (ACN) or Australian Registered Scheme Number (ARSN).